 Cold and flu season calls for extra relief of stuffed up noses and sore sinuses.
-Besides using a Neti Pot, another natural, easy way to help move things along is to add homemade, inexpensive, soothing shower disks to your hot shower.
-Scented with essential oils, they release the beneficial aromatherapeutic vapors into the steam from the hot water as they dissolve.
+Besides using a Neti Pot, another all natural, easy way to help move things along is to add homemade, inexpensive, melting shower disks to your hot shower.
+Scented with essential oils, these puck-like soothers release beneficial aromatherapeutic vapors into the steam from the hot water as they dissolve.
 You may have seen similar, pricey aromatherapy shower tablets in the store; now you can save money and make your own!

 I've practiced a bit and here is my simple, cost-effective, DIY recipe; the entire process takes about an hour...
 Worth trying during harsh winter months or for an anytime spa treat!

 Essential Oil(s) of choice: I use lavender, eucalyptus (which provides the menthol or "Vicks" scent we grew up with) and spearmint EOs

 12 count muffin pan

 2. Add baking soda, water, and cornstarch (some recipes don't call for cornstarch but it helps bind the disks together) to the bowl.
 TIP: I discovered my container of cornstarch was out of date and it worked fine in all my tests for this project - good chance to repurpose instead of tossing it out!

 3. Mix ingredients together, creating a "wet sand" feeling.
 HINT: It will look dry; touch it to be sure it feels like cold wet sand, if so, you are good to go!

 4. Line muffin pan with foil liners.
 (No muffin pan?
 Just put the foil liners on